raae/bgraphic/src/html/projects/bgraphic.md

   GitHub: https://github.com/raae/bgraphic
 ---

-My technical goal for this site is to go back to basic.
+My technical goal for this site (bgraphic.no) is to go back to basic.
 No use of CSS or JS frameworks.
 I have not needed JavaScript yet, but when I do it will be of the vanilla flavour.

 At the same time it is modern take on a basic website by using the Static Generator Metalsmith